Neyn/neyson/README.md

 std::string data = IO::write(array, Mode::Readable);
 cout << data << endl;
 ```

-## Notes
-TODO put stuff here like how to use Value class.

 # Tests
 You don't need to run the tests in order to use the library but if you want to you can do this in project's directory: